Come join our family at the Museum!

 Junior Curator Camp Assistant- Help facilitate our Museum summer camps: prepare materials and curriculum, lead activities, work with kids in a fun educational atmosphere, and gain valuable leadership skills.

-‘On-the-spot’ Program Assistant—Ever look out across the bay and wonder what lies before you?
+On the Spot Program Assistant—Ever look out across the bay and wonder what lies before you?
 This intern will work with teams of volunteers to conduct informal interpretation about the natural surroundings of the Museum and Seabright Beach area with a spotting scope, binoculars, and field guides.
 Interns will work either Saturday or Sunday afternoons from mid June-mid September, and must attend three weekday training sessions June 16, 17, and 18, 2014.
 Apply for the On the Spot Internship here.

 Field Education Program Assistant -Interns help lead school tours through the Neary Lagoon wetlands or Pogonip open space.
 These are outdoor, experiential programs that get kids interested in local wetlands and watersheds, while educating them on the delicate balance of our water systems.
 Interns will work outdoors with education staff leading small groups of students in field trip activities.
 Other duties may include delivering classroom presentations and helping to maintain and develop curriculum.